molgenis/systemsgenetics/Decon2/Decon-eQTL/README.md

 Authors: Raúl Aguirre-Gamboa and Niek de Klein

 ## Introduction
-Decon-eQTL is part of Decon2, a statistical framework for estimating cell counts using molecular profiling such as expression or methylation data from heterogeneous samples [(Decon-cell)](https://github.com/raguirreg/DeconCell) and consecutive deconvolution of expression quantitative trait loci (Decon-eQTL) into each cell subpopulation.
+Decon-eQTL is part of Decon2, a statistical framework for estimating cell counts using molecular profiling such as expression or methylation data from heterogeneous samples
+[(Decon-cell)](https://github.com/molgenis/systemsgenetics/tree/master/Decon2/DeconCell) and consecutive deconvolution of expression quantitative trait loci (Decon-eQTL) into each cell subpopulation.

 ## Requirements
 `Java version 1.8 or higher` (Tested using `1.8.0_121`)
-Decon-eQTL.jar
+Decon-eQTL-v*.*.*.jar

 ## Download